 Here you can search for the domain and remove its Cookies & site data by clicking on the Bin icon.

-If you click on the arrow icon against the Cookie, the next panel will open.
+The next panel will open if you click on the arrow icon against the Cookie.

-Here, you will be able to see the details of the locally stored data and delete it.
+Here, you can see the details of the locally stored data and delete it.

 There is another way.
-When a web page is open, click on the padlock icon to open a flyer and select Cookies.
+When a web page opens, click the padlock icon to open a flyer and select Cookies.

 You will then see the Cookies in use, and you will be able to delete them.